HashTucE/Analytics/README.md

 # Lauch Analytics

-1. Simply clone this project on your local machine.
+1. Simply `clone` this project on your local machine.
-2. Open it with your favourite IDE.
+2. Open it with your favourite IDE using JDK `Java 11`.
 3. Run the `Main` class to generate a new `results.out`.